-On 3 June at 14:00 CEST / 08:00 EDT, celebrated ecolinguist Arran Stibbe will explain the importance of this field of his expertise.
+In this GLF Live celebrated ecolinguist Arran Stibbe explained the importance of this field of his expertise.
 This GLF Live forms part of the Storytelling Track of the GLF Bonn 2020 digital conference.

 The words you speak become the house you live in.Hafiz

 Raise your words, not voice.
 It is rain that grows flowers, not thunder.Rumi

 Arran Stibbe is a Professor of Ecological Linguistics at the University of Gloucestershire.
 He has an academic background in both linguistics and human ecology and combines the two in his research and teaching.
 He is the founder of the International Ecolinguistics Association, and is author of Animals Erased: discourse, ecology and reconnection with nature and Ecolinguistics: language, ecology and the stories we live by (Routledge).
 He was awarded a National Teaching Fellowship by the Higher Education Academy for teaching excellence, and has published widely on ecolinguistics.

 - The stories we live by, a free ecolinguistics online course by Arran Stibbe

 - Towards a grammar of ecocultural identity, a research paper by Arran Stibbe